Responsive Programming Fund

 Project Examples

-- Twenty-two surgical techs from across the Training Fund participated free of charge in the training.
+- Impact: Twenty-two surgical techs from across the Training Fund participated free of charge in the training.

 I was able to take the ACCS Exam Prep, and this was made available by the Responsive Programming Fund.